3 DAYS FROM $1,499

 4 DAYS FROM $1,799

-Besides four nights in deluxe downtown hotels, most of your adventure will take place on the 5-star Ocean Explorer, brimming with luxury amenities.
-This intimate expedition not only offers an infinity pool, gym facilities, and an onboard spa, but also boasts a small passenger-to-crew ratio to ensure optimum service.
-Don't miss the chance to take advantage of the complimentary onboard Concierge, who can assist in customizing your journey by planning additional excursions, securing Michelin-starred restaurant reservations, and offering expert insight into every port.
+Besides four nights in Deluxe downtown hotels, most of your adventure will take place on the 5-star Ocean Explorer, brimming with luxury amenities.
+This intimate expedition not only offers gym facilities and an onboard spa, but also boasts a small passenger-to-crew ratio to ensure optimum service.

+Guided by an onboard Expedition Team, you’ll enjoy enlightening lectures onboard and immersive excursions ashore.
 Altogether, you'll experience 22 included features and Cultural Discoveries on this unforgettable adventure.
-Add optional extensions to Reykjavík and Copenhagen — the perfect way to cap off an expedition through gorgeous natural landscapes and bustling city centers.
+Add optional extensions to Reykjavík, Oberammergau, and Copenhagen — the perfect way to cap off an expedition through gorgeous natural landscapes and bustling city centers.

 Chic and modern, colorful and creative, Copenhagen is the place to be in Scandinavia.
 Join in with the denizens as they glide past on bicycles, full of style and grace that's a thrill to experience in person.
 We've included a tour that highlights all the best parts of this New Nordic hotspot, including that plucky mermaid statue residents and tourists alike have come to love.
 You'll have time to explore on your own too — perhaps to discover its culinary core, which includes more than a dozen Michelin-starred restaurants.
 Poke around the palaces, museums and more, as you'll never find a dull moment in this buzzing capital city.